Birth and death: July 14, 1914 – September 2, 1978

 FOUNDING THE LABORERS’ LOCAL 183

 Accustomed to the heavy piecework of his previous coal-delivery job, Gallagher took well to the new work and was quickly promoted to foreman.
-Around this time, he learned from a union organizer that Hydro workers in nearby Niagara Falls were making $0.50 more an hour than those in Burlington, because they were unionized.
+Around this time, he learned that hydro labourers in nearby Niagara Falls were making $0.50 more an hour than those in Burlington, because they were unionized.
 This prompted Gallagher to unionize his workplace.
 He was aided by the fact that he had a “captive audience,” given that the roughly 500 Hydro workers lived in a work camp, where there was little distraction come night time.
 Still, Gallagher’s co-workers, most of whom were war refugees (or “Displaced Persons”) from Eastern Europe, were reluctant to join a union in labour-hostile Canada, fearing they would not be allowed to stay in the country once their one-year contracts expired.
-Together with another organizer, Gallagher pressed on, taking advantage of his position as foreman to meet with a large number of workers in the Hamilton area.
-Despite having little experience with unions, no knowledge of Canadian labour laws, no institutional support, and not even membership cards for the workers to sign, he was able to secure verbal commitments from about 90% of the men in his workplace, after nine months of campaigning.
+Gallagher pressed on, taking advantage of his position as foreman to meet with a large number of labourers in the Hamilton area.
+Despite having little experience with unions or knowledge of Canadian labour laws, he was able to secure verbal commitments from nearly all of the workers after nine months of campaigning.
 As Gallagher later described: “I was blundering in where angels fear to tread.
 But this is the lucky things that happen to me.”

 Gallagher then began looking for a union to take in his men.
-Initially he looked for a Canadian union but was surprised to find that all construction locals in Canada were affiliated with American-based international unions.
+Initially he looked for a Canadian union but was surprised to find that all construction unions in Canada were affiliated with American-based international unions.
 So he asked a member of the International Union of Operating Engineers Local 793, working on the Burlington Hydro site, to connect him with a officer of the International Hod Carriers’, Building and Common Laborers’ Union of North America (later the Laborers’ International Union of North America, or LIUNA).
-Gallagher then asked a superintendent if he could use the cafeteria to hold the union vote, to which the man surprisingly agreed.
+Gallagher then asked a superintendent if he could use the company’s cafeteria to hold the union vote, to which the man surprisingly agreed.
 At this meeting, the union official sent by the Laborers’, “an Englishman,” gave a speech in which he referred to “DPs” (a pejorative shorthand for “Displaced Persons”) in a disagreeable way, which upset the refugees in the crowd.
 Upon reading the room’s growing restlessness, Gallagher interrupted the speaker and called the vote on whether or not they should unionized.
 After initial hesitation, the workers voted overwhelmingly in favour of unionizing as the Laborers’ Local 183.
 After this, Gallagher began negotiating his first collective agreement with Ontario Hydro.
-During a round of negotiations, Robert Saunders, the former Mayor of Toronto and now chairman of Ontario Hydro, suggested to Gallagher that he should ask for province-wide jurisdiction, instead of just the Hamilton area, since the company’s workers were mobile.
-Although suspicious of Saunders’ generosity, Gallagher accepted his suggestion and the company went along with it, granting the rookie organizer jurisdiction over the entire province, along with the company’s 2,500 workers.
-Later he discovered that, in making this generous offer, Ontario Hydro prevented the United Mine Workers of America’s District 50 and other more radical unions from organizing their workers, preferring instead to deal with one union alone.
+During a round of negotiations, Robert Saunders, the former Mayor of Toronto and now chairman of Ontario Hydro, suggested to Gallagher that he should ask for province-wide jurisdiction, instead of just the Hamilton area, since the work required of the company’s labourers was mobile.
+Although suspicious of Saunders’ generosity, the rookie organizer accepted this suggestion and his new union came to represent over 2,500 hydro workers across Ontario.
+Ontario.
+Gallagher later found out that by dealing with him, Ontario Hydro prevented the more radical District 50 of the United Mine Workers of America, an industrial union led by the Congress of Industrial Oraganization’s founder John L. Lewis, from organizing its workers.
+Lucky for the Irishman, they saw in him as an easier opponent.
 The agreement was signed on August 25, 1952.
 Listen to Gallagher tell the story of how he founded Local 183.

-According to the future business manager of local 183 John Stefanini, Gallagher told him that it was Ontario Hydro who first approached the Construction Building Trades Department of the American Federation of Labour – the conservative wing of the American labour movement – and invited its Washington-based international craft unions in Washington to organize its workers.
-The plan being to prevent the more left-wing industrial unions from doing so.
+According to the future business manager of Local 183, John Stefanini, Gallagher told him that it was Ontario Hydro who first approached the Construction Building Trades Department of the American Federation of Labour and invited its Washington-based international craft unions to organize their workers.
+The intention was to prevent more radical industrial unions from doing so.

-In the following years, Gallagher traveled across the province signing up Ontario Hydro workers, including in remote camps in the northern hinterland.
+Over the next few years, Gallagher travelled across the province signing up utility workers employed in the installation or power and telecommunication cables, some of whom lived in remote work camps in Ontario’s northern hinterland.
 About his travels, he later wrote:

 The thing I find most fascinating about Ontario is the people, the greatest asset of all.
 My job takes me to remote places in the north.
 I spend my nights talking to bush pilots and Indians at the Hydro camps, drinking beer and listening to their tales.
 I also like sitting in the pubs in Cochrane and Kapuskasing, talking to the French Canadians.
 We talk about the weather, I buy them a drink and then we get into their stories.
 If you go to Atikokan, you can hobnob with the miners in an atmosphere that’s just like an old-time Hollywood movie set.